Near-optimality of conservative driving in discrete systems

-with $C(x) = x \sinh(x/2) - 2 [\cosh (x/2) - 1]$.
-Like $\sigma$, $\rho$ is a convex measure of distance to equilibrium, which additionally satisfies $\sigma/2 \leq \rho \leq \sigma$, because $C(x) \geq (x/2) \sinh (x/2)$.
-The thermodynamic interpretation and properties of $\rho$ will be discussed in detail in an upcoming publication \cite{longpaper}.
-Here, we only use the property that $\rho$ is minimized by conservative forces, which is derived below.
-This provides a quantitative way to compare optimal and conservative transport.
-At each point in time $t$, the minimal entropy production rate $\sigmaopt$ associated with the optimal protocol bounds the entropy production rate $\sigmacons$ of the corresponding conservative protocol with the same time evolution from above and below,
+\re{Comparing $\sigma$ to $\rho^\alpha$ allows us to quantitatively relate optimal and conservative transport.} At each point in time $t$, the minimal entropy production rate $\sigmaopt$ associated with the optimal protocol bounds the entropy production rate $\sigmacons$ of the corresponding conservative protocol with the same time evolution from above and below,